anushree199/axi-project/README.md

 The Dockerfile uses a multi-stage build

-1. The first stage builds the application using the .NET 8 SDK
+1. The first stage builds the application using the sdk:8.0-alpine
 2. The second stage runs the application using the lightweight Alpine-based ASP.NET runtime image
 3. HTTPS certificate and key files are copied into the container
 4. Environment variables configure the Kestrel server with the provided certificate